rpomponio/neuroHarmonize/README.rst

    memory capacity.
 In such cases, it is still possible to harmonize images by sequentially adjusting images one-by-one.
 This functionality is made available via the ``nibabel`` package.
+4. Train a harmonization model without the empirical Bayes (EB) step of ComBat.

 Installation
 ------------